7BIndustries/sliderule-cli/README.md

 # sliderule-cli

 ## Introduction
-This is a command line implementation of the open hardware (OSHW) [sliderule methodology](https://github.com/Mach30/sliderule) being developed by [Mach 30](http://mach30.org/).
+This is a command line implementation of the distributed open source hardware (OSHW) [DOF methodology](https://github.com/Mach30/dof) being developed by [Mach 30](http://mach30.org/).

 ***NOTE*** This is in the very early stages of development, and is not ready for widespread use.